-The above values were used in generating the accuracy figures quoted in 3.8 of IMO Resolution A.823 and shall be used for testing an ARPA in this standard.
+The above values were used in generating the accuracy figures quoted in 3.8 of IMO Resolution A.823 and shall be used for the testing of an ATA in this standard.

 The bearing error resulting from the combination of all sensor errors including target glint shall be limited to $\pm 0.6^{\circ}$.